 What Does an EEG Show?

 Your brain is constantly absorbing and processing information even as you sleep.
-All of this activity generates electrical signals that EEG sensors pick up on.
+All of this activity generates electrical signals that EEG sensors pick up.
 This allows for changes in brain activity to be captured even if there is no visible behavioral response, such as a movement or a facial expression.

 Detecting activity across the main cortices of the brain is crucial to obtaining high-quality EEG data.
 Results can be a proxy to assess emotional states affected by external stimuli.